metapolator/metapolator/specimen,-and-glyph-interaction.md

   * this control is a relative one, it in/decreases; users grab the diamond and pull it away (it is attached ‘by wire’ to its centre point) to make a change in the following fashion _(showing the diamond twice here, for educational purposes)_:<br/>
 ![](http://mmiworks.net/metapolator/tunebywire.png)<br/>
 (for R–to–L locales, right and left have to be flipped); we see there is plenty of bail-out area, to make no change;
-  * the amount of in/decrease is simply the sum of the x and y offsets the diamond makes; the update of the number and of the specimen itself is of course continuous; users can concentrate on looking at the specimen itself while scooting the diamond around and then…
+  * the amount of in/decrease is simply the sum of the x and y offsets the diamond makes; normal increase/decrease 1 point per (effective) input pixel ‘pulled’, with shift 10 points; the update of the number and of the specimen itself is of course continuous; users can concentrate on looking at the specimen itself while scooting the diamond around and then…
   * when users release the diamond, it returns to its resting position and the change is permanent.
 * the **filter box** is where users type characters to filter the specimen;
   * when the specimen contains real-life words, the Strict control—a discrete, 3-position slider—is displayed next to it—